 Enjoy Punta del Este on a guided sunset tour and learn more about this chic sea resort.
 If you're planning to combine Uruguay with neighbouring Argentina or Brazil, contact our local experts today for a personalised offer.

-Zanzibar, a beautiful island off the coast of Tanzania, has multiple tropical beaches that are the perfect spots from which to watch the hot African sun disappear.
-Or hop on a boat and cruise about on the gentle waves, stained blood-red by the setting sun.
+Zanzibar is a beautiful island off the coast of Tanzania.
+It has multiple tropical beaches that are the perfect spots to watch the hot African sun disappear.
+Alternatively, hop on a boat and cruise about on the gentle waves, stained blood-red by the setting sun.
 It might just be the best sunset in the world!